felix021/openssl-selfsign/README.md

     $ ./2-sign-user.sh <cert-holder-name>

-A PKCS#12 certificate (\<cert-holder-name\>.p12, and corresponding password) will be assiged to the user, which can be imported in both Windows, MacOS, iOS, Android.
+A PKCS#12 certificate (p12 file, and corresponding password) will be assiged to the user, which can be imported in both Windows, MacOS, iOS, Android.

+Each certificate will be assigned a unique serial no (used in crl.pem).
+You can find it in `cert/index.txt`, or use this command:

+    openssl x509 -in cert/newcerts/<name>/cert.crt -serial | grep serial

 Tips: For iOS, the Mail app (pre-installed with iOS) helps.